shebarino/ShebaPop-/README.md

 # ShebaPop!
 <font size="3px">The official ShebaBancho Chrome extension!</font>

+**What the fuck is the point in this extension?**<br>
+If you just want to be able to navigate through ShebaBancho in a quick and easy way, the extension is for you.
+It is still a WIP, but I can assure that it will be very simple and fun to navigate through. <br><br>

+**I still don't get it.
+Why not just go to the website?
+The domain is easy as fuck anyways?**<br>
+idk lol, i sniff socks for a living
+<br><br><br>
 **This project uses Hover.css which can be found <a href="https://github.com/IanLunn/Hover">here</a>.**
 <br><br>
 **The guest avatar is from the osu! website, which can be found <a href="https://github.com/ppy/osu-web">here</a>.**